nextcloud/appstore/docs/installation.rst

 Adjusting Default Settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-To get your instance running in production you need to create your local settings file in **nextcloudappstore/local\_settings.py** which overwrites and enhances the settings defined in **nextcloudappstore/settings.py**.
-The local settings file is excluded from version control and should contain at least something like the following:
+To get your instance running in production you need to create your production settings file in **nextcloudappstore/settings/production.py** which overwrites and enhances the settings defined in **nextcloudappstore/settings/base.py**.
+The production settings file is excluded from version control and should contain at least something like the following:

 .. code-block:: python

+    from nextcloudappstore.settings.base import *

     DEBUG = False